 Most people look for counseling because they want something to change in their lives or relationships.
-Perhaps their marriage is in trouble.
-Maybe a parent is struggling with a child.
-Sometimes life can take unexpected turns.
+Perhaps their marriage is in trouble, a parent is struggling with a child, or life takes an unexpected turn.
 All of us have found ourselves in those places.

 When trouble comes into our lives, people look for answers.
 They are looking for help, and a Christian perspective on how to change is a reliable option for some of our most difficult challenges.

 The Lord has been merciful to His church by giving us better ways and means to respond to the problems in our lives.
-A better way is what counseling offers.
-As with all things, there are limits, and counseling is no exception.
-The method of bringing help to people is not always satisfying in the sense that it will give you exactly what you want the way you want it, every time.
+A better approach is what counseling offers.
+As with all things, there are limits, and biblical counseling is no exception.
+The method of bringing help to people does not always satisfy in the sense that it will give you precisely what you want the way you want it, every time.

 Without a clear understanding of what you’re about to do, you may be disappointed with the process, as well as the results you hope to enjoy.
 Counseling may be a refreshing drink of water.
 It may guide you, but it won’t change you.

 Thinking any counseling can do that is shortsighted.
-It is one of the most common misunderstandings about counseling, which makes one wonder why it’s so popular.
-(Similar to good books; we read them like chain smoking, but they do not change us.)
+It is one of the most common misunderstandings about biblical counseling, which makes one wonder why it’s so popular.
+(Similar to good books; we read them like chain-smoking, but they do not change us.)

 If your heart’s desire is to change, I want to give you six things to consider before you embark on what I hope is a transformative journey.
 Without knowing these essential elements about life change, you may be disappointed about your experience and possibly miss what the Lord could be writing into your life (Genesis 50:20).